-There are three vital components to any dynamic digital marketing campaign.
+There are three vital components to any dynamic digital marketing campaign

-1) have consistent leads
+- Have consistent leads

-2) have a viable offer
+- Have a viable offer

-3) being able to convert your leads into paying clients
+- Be able to convert your leads into paying clients

 Here's how I leverage dynamic digital marketing campaigns utilizing these pillars.